 Dogs NSW has prepared a handout for breeders to present to the new owners to explain why when they pick up their puppy, at 8 weeks of age or more, that you may not be able to provide them with their puppy’s Certificate of Registration & Pedigree at the time when they take their home due to the mandatory requirement that all puppies are required to be microchipped prior to registration.

 Do I need to transfer my dog into my name?

 Yes, even if you do not plan to breed, show or trial your dog, it is a good idea to transfer your dog into your name.
 It is also recommended in the case your dog is lost, a search on our database using the microchip number will show you as the owner of the dog making it possible to return your dog to you.
 This is also a good reason to notify our office when you move.

 Transferring the dog now also shows that you are the legal owner of the dog.
 Should you ever decide to breed or enter shows and require the registration certificate, the process will be much easier if you are already recorded as the owner on our system.
 Also, in the event you may lose your registration certificate you do not need to contact the breeder to apply for a duplicate certificate on your behalf.

-You do not need to be a member to transfer your dog.
-If you do plan to breed, show or trial your dog you will need to become a member, you can download the membership application here and submit this with your transfer.
+You do not need to be a member to transfer your puppy.
+However if you do plan to breed, show or trial your dog you will need to become a member, you can download the membership application here and submit this with your transfer.
 We are currently offering DISCOUNTED membership for $20.00 if you have never held membership with Dogs NSW.